Rodgers, Packers rout Vikings 41-17, control playoff fate | Times Leader

 The Vikings’ Dalvin Cook was held to 27 yards on nine carries.

-Rodgers went 15 of 24 for 159 yards with a 21-yard touchdown pass to Robert Tonyan.
-Rodgers also scored Green Bay’s final touchdown on a 2-yard scramble.
+Rodgers threw a 21-yard touchdown pass to Robert Tonyan and also scored Green Bay’s final touchdown on a 2-yard scramble.

-After a blocked punt by Josh Metellus gave Minnesota first-and-goal at the 1 to help the Vikings take an early 3-0 lead, the Packers scored the next 41 points.
+After a blocked punt by Josh Metellus gave Minnesota first-and-goal at the 1 to help the Vikings take an early 3-0 lead, the Packers scored 41 straight points.

 That outburst started with the big plays from Nixon and Savage.
 This marked the first time the Packers scored on an interception return and a kickoff return in the same game since a 31-23 victory over the St. Louis Cardinals on Oct.
 30, 1967.